ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/transceivers.md

   versions.

 !!! note

     Although we try to prevent task execution on all software and hardware versions that are known to be affected by any bug, we cannot guarantee that all bugs are patched.
 For example, a device manufacturer may update their list of devices affected by a certain bug in time, but IP Fabric system may not fully reflect it.

-## How To Find Transceivers In IP Fabric
+## How to Find Transceivers in IP Fabric

 Navigate to **Technology --> Interfaces --> Transceivers**.

 ![transceivers in the menu](transceivers_list.png)

-## How To Enable/Disable Transceivers Task
+## How to Enable/Disable Transceivers Task

 This function is **enabled by default** for all vendors and product families.
 This means that **this command is not executed on any